project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 $$\sigma = \frac{S(E)}{E}e^{-2G(E)}$$

-$S(E)$ is the astrophysical S-factor which incorporates the nuclear physics.
+$S(E)$ is the astrophysical S-factor which incorporates the nuclear physics part of the reaction.

 $1/E$ takes into account the effective nuclear area as given by the square of the de Broglie wavelength $\lambda_D$: